Parental leave: highs and lows

 Parental leave and work: all you need to know

-Every year, close to 130,000 parents stop working for a few weeks—or months—to care for their newborns.
-While employers tend to be understanding, not all parents are so lucky.
+Every year, some 130,000 parents take a few weeks or months of leave from work to care for their newborns.
+Although most employers are understanding, not all parents are so lucky.

-Every year, close to 130,000 parents stop working for a few weeks—or months—to care for their newborns.
-While employers tend to be understanding, not all parents are so lucky.
+Every year, some 130,000 parents take a few weeks or months of leave from work to care for their newborns.
+Although most employers are understanding, not all parents are so lucky.

 When sociologist Valérie Harvey told her boss that she was expecting, he congratulated her.
 But one of the other executives wasn’t impressed.
-“She said, ‘Again!’—as if I had a brood of children, even though it was only my second,” recalls Valérie, who has a two-year-old daughter and a four-year-old son.
+“She said, ‘Again?!’—as if I had a brood of children, even though it was only my second,” recalls Valérie, who has a 2-year-old daughter and a 4-year-old son.
 “Then, anytime I had a doctor’s appointment, it was hard to get time off.”

-Parents who take parental leave can miss out on promotions or wind up with no job to go back to.
+Some parents also miss out on promotions or have their jobs eliminated while on parental leave.
 “Others get transferred to new teams or assigned less interesting projects when they go back to work,” Valérie explains.

 For both women and men, taking several months off work to care for their baby can be more complicated in certain sectors.
 This is notably often the case for skilled workers, privatesector executives, and selfemployed workers.
-“Lawyers, for instance, can’t always pick up where they left off if they are away for too long,” says Diane-Gabrielle Tremblay.
+“Lawyers, for instance, can’t always pick up where they left off if they are away for too long,” says Diane-Gabrielle Tremblay, a professor and researcher at TÉLUQ University.
 “They have to build a new clientele when they get back.
 Some stay in touch with the office or take a shorter leave just to hold on to clients.”

-Fortunately, it’s smooth sailing for most parents.
-For Lee-Christophe, father of fourmonthold Félix and 23monthold Oscar, things have gone well since he got back to work two months ago.
+Fortunately, most parents find that their employers are supportive.
+For Lee-Christophe, father of 4-month-old Félix and 23-month-old Oscar, things have gone well since he got back to work two months ago.
 “At the mining company where I work, it’s perfectly acceptable to take parental leave.
-My boss actually just left for a threemonth leave!”
+In fact, my boss just left for a threemonth leave himself!”

-The mother of two young girls, Marie-Pier was offered a promotion while she was on parental leave for her eldest.
+Marie-Pier, mother of two young girls, was even offered a promotion while she was on parental leave for her eldest.
 But it meant that she had to go back to work earlier than planned.
 “I wanted the job so I said yes.
-But it was hard on me as a mother, because our daughter would be starting daycare when she was only seven months old!”
+But it was hard on me as a mother, because our daughter would be starting daycare when she was only 7 months old!”

 Lingering prejudices